gobolinux/Documentation/content/latest/Recipes/The-Recipe-File/Recipe-types.md

 In a meta-recipe, this array holds the list of recipes that should be built to constitute the complete program.
 Recipe names should be in the format `App--1.0`.
-The order of the entries in the array is significant, because it is the order in which the recipes are built. {{% notice note %}} Be careful with the order, because re-building a meta-package that's already installed may cover up ordering problems. {{% /notice %}}
+The order of the entries in the array is significant, because it is the order in which the recipes are built.

+> [!NOTE]
+> Be careful with the order, because re-building a meta-package that's already
+> installed may cover up ordering problems.

 ###### **`part_of=<parent>`**